P3 group

 The P3 Group GmbH is a management consultancy with headquarters in Stuttgart, Germany.
 Based on the company's data, more than 1450 employees work for the company, generating a revenue of about 115 million euros.
 The P3 Group draws its clients primarily from the automotive, energy and public sector.

 In 1996 the company was founded as P3 - Ingenieurgesellschaft für Management und Organisation.
-In 2019, the company split into umlaut AG, still headquartered in Aachen, and P3 Global GmbH, situated in Stuttgart.
+In 2019, the company split into Umlaut AG, still headquartered in Aachen, and P3 Global GmbH, situated in Stuttgart.
 In 2020, P3 Global became P3 Group again.

 In 2022, P3 Group was named as one of the "World's Best Management Consulting Firms" by Forbes.

 Formation

-The company was found in 1996 by Thomas Prefi, Christoph Theis and Thomas Weingarten as a spin-off company of the Fraunhofer Institute for Production Technology (IPT) in Aachen, Germany.
+The company was founded in 1996 by Thomas Prefi, Christoph Theis and Thomas Weingarten as a spin-off company of the Fraunhofer Institute for Production Technology (IPT) in Aachen, Germany.
 The founding resulted from the successful development of a quality management concept for the former Daimler-Benz.